Wesley Leggett: College

 In 2019, Leggett attended the University of Connecticut to play college soccer.
 In his freshman season, he made six appearances for the Huskies.
 Following the cancelled 2020 season due the COVID-19 pandemic, Leggett transferred to St. John's University in the spring of 2020.
 He went on to make 44 appearances for the Red Storm, scoring ten goals and adding six assists.

 While at college, Leggett also played in the USL League Two with Real Central New Jersey.
 Over two seasons, Leggett scored seven goals in 14 regular season appearances.

 Professional

 In December 2022 Leggett entered the 2023 MLS SuperDraft as one of the 367 eligible players.
 On January 10, 2023, Leggett signed with USL Championship club Loudoun United.
 He made his professional debut March 11, appearing as an 84th-minute substitute during a 3–1 away victory over Memphis 901.
 On September 11, 2025, Leggett was transferred to USL Championship side Charleston Battery.
+On December 23, 2025, Leggett was transferred to USL Championship side Monterey Bay FC.